Standard patient support assumes patients will seek help. This study documented why they don’t.

 At ACR Convergence 2022, the poster "Patient Perspective of Unique Support and Education Needs of Latinx/Latino(a)/Hispanic Rheumatoid Arthritis Patients: Implications for a Culturally Tailored and Disease Specific Intervention" was presented in collaboration with researchers at the Hospital for Special Surgery in New York City.

 The methodology used a licensed bilingual social work researcher to conduct semistructured interviews with doctor-diagnosed members of the Hispanic/Latinx RA community, ages 18 and older.
-The goal was to identify the unique education and support needs that had not previously been formally documented — the ones that explain why standard patient programs reach Hispanic RA patients at lower rates than the general population.
+The goal was to identify the unique education and support needs that had not previously been formally documented, specifically those that explain why standard patient programs reach Hispanic RA patients at lower rates than the general population.

 The findings were covered by Rheumatology Network following the ACR Convergence presentation, and the study was subsequently cited in the follow-on HOPE-CAPE RA program design.